RafaPe/Feminism_impact/README.md

 pip3 install xml
 pip3 install matplotlib
 ```
-## OUR DATA BASE
+### Data Base
-First of all, you have to install Server sql in your computer:
+1. Install Server sql in your computer:
 ```
 sudo apt install mysql-server
 ```
-When you already have installed  and configured your SQL server, follow these instructions to create the data base:
+2. Once installed and configured SQL server, follow these instructions:
 ```
 sudo mysql -p
 CREATE DATABASE hackermxn;
 USE hackermxn;
 CREATE TABLE cuentas (nombre VARCHAR(200), seguidores BIGINT, fecha DATETIME);
 ```
-Once you have finished, follow the next instructions:
+### Next Steps
-- Go to the following link and download the files
+- Clone the files
 https://github.com/RafaPe/rep_prueba </br>
-- After you downloaded the files, you have to read config.txt, when you already finished then open your terminal and write:
+- Read config.txt, when you already finished then open your terminal and write:
 ```
 cd static
 cd xmls
 python3 insta.py
 ```
-- After this, the xml files should have been generated.
-You can check it using the command ls, and you should see the files
+- The xml files should have been generated.
+You can check it using the command ls, and you should see the files:

  ![alt text](https://raw.githubusercontent.com/RafaPe/rep_prueba/master/resources/ter1.PNG)

-- Next continue writing in the terminal the following commands:
+- Write in the terminal the following commands (it should insert the data in the xml files to the local SQL server):
 ```
 cd ..
 python3 insertSQL.py
 ```

-- This command should insert the data in the xml files to the local SQL server.
-Again you can check it using the commands
+- Check it using the commands:
 ```
 mysql -u
 *your username* -p,
 ```
-- Then typing your password, and then using the database called **hackermxn**.
+- Type your password, and then use the database called **hackermxn**.
 Then you can use the query **SELECT * FROM cuentas;** to see all the records in the table.
-You should see something like this:
+It shows:

 ![alt text](https://raw.githubusercontent.com/RafaPe/rep_prueba/master/resources/instaacc.PNG)

-- Then you can use **ctrl + d** to close your session in the SQL server and you can continue.
+- Use **ctrl + d** to close your session in the SQL server and continue.
-- Finally just type
+- Type to plot separately all the accounts, the plot must be empty at first.
+Repeat this process and the plot should not be empty anymore.
 ```
 python3 plotdb.py
 ```
-- This last step should plot separately all the accounts, therefore the plot should be empty at first.
-Repeat this process and the plot should not be empty anymore.
-- After some iterations over these steps, you should be able to see something like this:
+- After some iterations over these steps, it shows:

 ![alt text](https://raw.githubusercontent.com/RafaPe/rep_prueba/master/resources/instaccgraph.PNG)